 Shelties are generally a very healthy dog breed, although their genetic history does make them more prone to diseases of the skin, hip and eye.
 If you own a Shetland Sheepdog, make sure you are aware of all the common ailments - even though your dog has a good chance of never suffering any of these his whole life.

 This section also talks about the pros and cons of neutering or spaying your Sheltie, which is essential to help prevent dog overpopulation.
 You'll also learn about how to groom a Sheltie so his coat is always shiny and healthy and how to get rid of fleas and ticks.

 Astonishingly, it has been proven that dogs can pick up on the scent of cancer in humans.
-Now, dogs breeds with the greatest sense of smell are being trained to detect cancer in human patients with 95% success.
+Now, certain breeds with the best sense of smell are being trained to detect cancer in patient samples with up to 95 per cent success.

 Meet Daisy - a Labrador who detected breast cancer in her owner, Claire Guest, six years ago: "She kept staring at me and lunging into my chest.
 It led me to find a lump."
 Guest is now the CEO of Medical Detection Dogs in the UK.
 MDD is part of one of the largest clinical trials of dog cancer detection.
 So far they've had eight dogs sniff out 3,000 urine samples to see if they could detect the presence of cancer... [continue reading Can Dogs Really Smell Cancer?]